JakeSteam/blog-programming/_posts/2018-10-16-displaying-a-power-saving-enabled-bar-inside-your-android-app.md

 ## Conclusion

 The main drawback of this simple solution is the requirement for Android Lollipop.
-Luckily, on older devices the functionality simply won’t be enabled, so users won’t actually be aware they are missing out.
+Luckily, on older devices the functionality simply won't be enabled, so users won't actually be aware they are missing out.

-Additionally, during testing I discovered Sony’s “STAMINA MODE” isn’t implemented in the same standardised way as other manufacturers, meaning it cannot be listened to in the same way.
-A partial workaround is available, by checking Sony device’s settings when the app starts (or `onResume`):
+Additionally, during testing I discovered Sony's "STAMINA MODE" isn't implemented in the same standardised way as other manufacturers, meaning it cannot be listened to in the same way.
+A partial workaround is available, by checking Sony device's settings when the app starts (or `onResume`):

 ```
 private fun performSonyPowerSavingCheck() {